 Commonly asked interview questions and how to answer them

-While all interviews and interviewers are different, there are some common questions that are asked frequently to find out more about the candidate and how they deal with certain situations.
+While all interviews and interviewers are different, there are some common questions that are asked frequently.
+This is to find out more about the candidate and how they deal with certain situations.
 We’ve compiled a list of some of those questions and some guidance on how to answer them.

 Tell me about yourself

-Some interviewers will start the conversation by giving a little insight into the business and will then most likely ask you to tell them a little bit about yourself.
+Some interviewers will start the conversation by giving a little insight into the business.
+They will then most likely ask you to tell them a little bit about yourself.

-Give them a quick summary of who you are and what you have been doing and some insight on any experience you’ve had which is relevant to the job.
-It’s a great point in the interview to mention your top achievements and to say why you think you’d be perfect for the role.
+Give them a quick summary of who you are and what you have been doing.
+In addition, some insight on any experience you’ve had which is relevant to the job.
+It’s a great point in the interview to mention your top achievements and why you think you’d be perfect for the role.

-Here it is important not to talk negatively about your current employer, but rather focus on mentioning that you are looking for new challenges, possibly even highlighting aspects of the job you are interviewing for which aren’t available with your current employer.
+With this common interview question, you should consider how you word your answer.
+Here, it is important not to talk negatively about your current employer.
+Focus on mentioning that you are looking for new challenges.
+You could even highlight aspects of the job you are interviewing for which aren’t available with your current employer.

 Tell me about a tricky situation you have dealt with and how you solved it